PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 The following methods will automatically extract and return the wrapped content of API responses, and wrap request entities for the user as appropriate:

-* :attr:`pagerduty.APISession.dict_all`: Create a dictionary of all results from a resource collection
+* :attr:`pagerduty.RestApiV2Client.dict_all`: Create a dictionary of all results from a resource collection
-* :attr:`pagerduty.APISession.find`: Find and return a specific result of a resource collection that matches a query
+* :attr:`pagerduty.RestApiV2Client.find`: Find and return a specific result of a resource collection that matches a query
-* :attr:`pagerduty.APISession.iter_all`: Iterate through all results of a resource collection
+* :attr:`pagerduty.RestApiV2Client.iter_all`: Iterate through all results of a resource collection
-* :attr:`pagerduty.APISession.iter_cursor`: Iterate through all results of a resource collection using cursor-based pagination
+* :attr:`pagerduty.RestApiV2Client.iter_cursor`: Iterate through all results of a resource collection using cursor-based pagination
-* :attr:`pagerduty.APISession.list_all`: Create a list of all results from a resource collection
+* :attr:`pagerduty.RestApiV2Client.list_all`: Create a list of all results from a resource collection
-* :attr:`pagerduty.APISession.persist`: Create a resource entity with specified attributes if one that matches them does not already exist
+* :attr:`pagerduty.RestApiV2Client.persist`: Create a resource entity with specified attributes if one that matches them does not already exist
-* :attr:`pagerduty.APISession.rget`: Get the wrapped entity or resource collection at a given endpoint
+* :attr:`pagerduty.RestApiV2Client.rget`: Get the wrapped entity or resource collection at a given endpoint
-* :attr:`pagerduty.APISession.rpost`: Send a POST request, wrapping the request entity / unwrapping the response entity
+* :attr:`pagerduty.RestApiV2Client.rpost`: Send a POST request, wrapping the request entity / unwrapping the response entity
-* :attr:`pagerduty.APISession.rput`: Send a PUT request, wrapping the request entity / unwrapping the response entity
+* :attr:`pagerduty.RestApiV2Client.rput`: Send a PUT request, wrapping the request entity / unwrapping the response entity

 Classic Patterns
 ****************